-“Then it’s time for a picnic and when we are all refueled we leave the woods and head over to the playground nearby to burn some more energy, before getting in the car and heading home!
-All we need is some dry weather, a picnic and we are set for the day :)”
+“Then it’s time for a picnic and when we are all refuelled we leave the woods and head over to the playground nearby to burn some more energy, before heading home!
+All we need is some dry weather, a picnic and we are set for the day!”

 Lough Gur, Limerick

-Helen, mum of 1 from Limerick, has chosen Lough Gur as a fantastic place for a day out and a picnic in the Limerick area.
+Helen from Limerick has chosen Lough Gur as a fantastic place for a day out and a picnic.
 Steeped in history, visit the remains of an early farmstead and take a walk through the forest or for the more energetic climb Knockadoon Hill.

 Three Rocks Trail, Wexford